Îles de Los

 The Îles de Los (/fr/) are an island group lying off Conakry, Guinea, on the west coast of Africa.
 Their name is derived from the Portuguese Ilhas dos Ídolos, meaning "islands of the idols".
 They are located about 2 km off the headland limiting the southern side of Sangareya Bay.
+Administratively, the islands form a commune to the southwest of the Conakry peninsula, named as the Kassa Commune, with a land area of 14.29 km^{2} and a population of 9,257 at the 1 July 2025 Census (preliminary return); they were formerly part of Kaloum commune.

 The islands are best known for their beaches and forested interiors and are popular with tourists.
-Ferries sail to the Los from Conakry.
+Ferries sail to the Îles de Los from Kaloum on the Conakry mainland.

 Geography

-There are three main islands: Tamara (Fortoba), Kassa and Roume. Île de Corail, Île Blanche, Île Cabris, Île Poulet, Îlot Cabri and Îlot de la Bouteille are smaller islands and islets located in the southern half.
+There are three main islands: Tamara (Fortoba), Kassa and Roume.
+Roume forms the centre of the archipelago, with Kassa and Tamara together forming a nearly complete ring about it. Île de Corail, Île Blanche, Île Cabris, Île Poulet, Îlot Cabri and Îlot de la Bouteille are smaller islands and islets located in the southern half.

 Tamara

 Tamara is home to the Île Tamara Lighthouse.
 The island used to have a prison.

 Kassa

-Formerly known as Factory Island, the current name is derived from the Portuguese word "casa", meaning "house".
+Kassa's name is derived from the Portuguese word "casa", meaning "house".
+Formerly known as Factory Island, it houses the main settlement in the islands.

 Geology

 The ring shape of the Îles de Los belie their origins as a volcanic structure, an igneous intrusion amid the sediments of the West African continental shelf, which dates to the Cretaceous Period during the opening of the South Atlantic Ocean.
 The same processes formed nearby Mount Kakoulima, in Guinea, and the hills in and around Freetown, Sierra Leone.
 The archipelago is composed of the uncommon rock syenite, also found in similar volcanic structures such as the Monteregian Hills in Quebec or the Ilimaussaq intrusive complex in Greenland.